sangcu/build99.com/page-views/docs/_contents/1_Introduction.md

 description: "Why and what ylambda contribute to help your software engineering focus on writing high code quality."
 ---

-# A journey on simplifying ops for software engineers to focus on writing high-quality software.
+# A journey on simplifying ops for developer to focus on writing high-quality software.

-> yLambda is a platform engineering that provides engineers a self-service to deploy, and observability the application.
+> yLambda is a platform engineering that provides developers a self-service to deploy, and observability the application.

 Developers who write the high quality code understand that it takes time to reiterate the code to get a good shape of structure, cohesive, modular and generalised.